backstage/backstage/.changeset/great-points-design.md

 '@backstage/plugin-tech-insights-backend': patch
 ---

-log errors on tech insights fact retriever
+Catch errors from a fact retriever and log them.